SonQBChau/Unity-RFID-Reader/Scripts-iOS/README.md

-Download GoogleService-Info and put it in Assets folder Might want to import Firebase again
+Download GoogleService-Info and put it in Assets folder

+Might want to import Firebase again

+Copy the FirebaseDatabase.dll in Assets/Firebase/Plugins and replace the one in Mono

 # To build iOS app from Unity